Designing Your London Home for an Air Source Heat Pump: A Whole-House Retrofit Guide

 • Mixed insulation levels in period homes

-Before installation, we often help clients secure a Lawful Development Certificate or Planning Permission to confirm compliance — a valuable safeguard for future resale.
+Before installation, we often help clients secure a Lawful Development Certificate or Planning Permission to confirm compliance.
+This provides reassurance now and clarity at resale.

 Before specifying a heat pump, we assess: